-Class Category Authorisation

-(a) that is an aeroplane; and

-(b) that has a total mass exceeding 25 kg.

-Rotorcraft The holder is authorised to operate an unmanned aircraft -

-(a) that is a rotorcraft; and

-(b) that has a total mass exceeding 25 kg.

-Powered-lift The holder is authorised to operate an unmanned aircraft -

-(a) that is a powered-lift aircraft; and

-(b) that has a total mass exceeding 25 kg.

-Airship The holder is authorised to operate an unmanned aircraft -

-(a) that is an airship; and

-(b) that has a total mass exceeding 25 kg.
+Class Category Authorisation (a) that is an aeroplane of a rating specified in the UA pilot licence; and (b) that has a total mass exceeding 25 kg.
+Rotorcraft The holder is authorised to operate an unmanned aircraft - (a) that is a rotorcraft of a rating specified in the UA pilot licence; and (b) that has a total mass exceeding 25 kg.
+Powered-lift The holder is authorised to operate an unmanned aircraft - (a) that is a powered-lift aircraft of a rating specified in the UA pilot licence; and (b) that has a total mass exceeding 25 kg.
+Airship The holder is authorised to operate an unmanned aircraft - (a) that is an airship of a rating specified in the UA pilot licence; and (b) that has a total mass exceeding 25 kg.